 In the past 3 weeks, I have been working on small things on the side, mostly while waiting for parts.
 I have made some progress on the brakes, but each step has been leading to 2 steps back (and more waiting for parts).
 I thought I would share a few of the little details to fill in the space

 The 1 inch anti-sway bar finally arrived.
 I ordered it when I ordered the front suspension, but it’s been delayed for weeks.
 It’s much thicker and heavier than the original.
 As you can see, it came with the mounting brackets, but not the bolts for the front retainers.
-I was able to solve that with a quick trip to Lowe’s for 4 bolts and 4 lock nuts.
+I was able to solve that with a quick trip to the local hardware store for 4 bolts and 4 lock nuts.
 Cheaper than CJ and faster.

 Everything I read says they should be mounted facing the ground.
 Well, I hope I got it right since this meets that requirement.
 Digging around the old pre-restoration shots, I think I got it right.